 Think up a few on-brand reminder messages to equip managers with.
 For example, you could send team leads a list of 15 follow-up messages with specific dates to send them.
 These pre-written reminders are easy for leads to copy and paste and post in team channels.
 One might say, “Looks like 16 out of 30 of us completed the Malware module.
 Go team!!
 We’re only 14 away from the DELICIOUS PIZZA PARTY!
 Can you smell the cheese?” while another, “Don’t forget that quizzes must be complete by Friday.
 Does anyone think they can beat Matilda’s 95% score? $15 Starbucks gift card to the smarty pants who can!”

 Encouraging messages don’t have to be just reminders to complete training either.
 They could be educational bits with “Did you know?” content to stick with the theme of that month’s training.
-While things like this seem like a lot for SAPOs or managers to create themselves, some security partners like our team at Living Security can help to create these assets for you!
+While things like this seem like a lot for Security Awareness Program Owners or managers to create themselves, some security partners like our team at Living Security can help to create these assets for you!

 5. Use a security awareness training software that integrates rewards automatically.